Coxa’s antimicrobial ward is the future of hospital facilities

 The efficacy of antimicrobial silver and copper surfaces has been widely demonstrated.
 Research results on the effects on morbidity have also been obtained in recent years.

-The comparison was made to non-antimicrobial, otherwise identical class, which was cleaned and utilized in the same manner as the antimicrobial class.
+The comparison was made to a non antimicrobial and otherwise identical class which was cleaned and utilized in the same manner as the antimicrobial class.

 The same study showed that the total number of bacteria did not correlate with ATP measurements.
-ATP measurement is used e.g. in hospital environments for assessing the quality of cleaning.
+ATP measurement is used for example in hospital environments for assessing the quality of cleaning.

 Read more about ISKU+ Antimicrobial technology.